tbarker/5X-Crypto-Security-Guide/README.md

 ![Accident](images/accident.jpg)

-Include the following in your Letter of Wishes :-
+Include the following in your Letter of Wishes:
 * **Static** passphrase
 * Identity of your two **Guardians**
 * The location and process for opening your **Safety Deposit Box**.
-Remember they are not you, and the **Safety Deposit Box** service will not know what to do with them unless you tell them.
+Remember your heirs or attorney are not you — the **Safety Deposit Box** service will not know what to do with them unless you tell them.

 ![Will](images/rest.jpg)